sirajudheenam/chef_server_vagrant/README.md

     chef_server_url          "https://chefserver.abcd.xyz/organizations/abcdinc"
     cookbook_path            ["#{current_dir}/../cookbooks"]

-Step 14: Fetch the certificate from __Chef Server__:
+Step 13: Fetch the certificate from __Chef Server__:

     cd ~/chef-repo
     knife ssl fetch

-Step 14a (Optional): In case if you encounter error, login to your Chef Server and copy the certificate (chefserver.abcd.xyz.crt) from `/var/opt/opscode/nginx/ca/` to `/tmp` directory of the server.
+Step 13a (Optional): Only if you encounter with error, login to your Chef Server and copy the certificate (chefserver.abcd.xyz.crt) from `/var/opt/opscode/nginx/ca/` to `/tmp` directory of the server.

 Open another terminal window/tab on your local machine and login to Chef Server